Qivada/ADA/IntegrationRuntime/README.md

    - Protocol: AMQP
      - Ports: 5671, 5672
      - Details: AMQP with TLS.
 See AMQP protocol guide: https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-protocol-guide
-   - Protocol: AMQP-over-WebSockets
+   - Protocol: AMQP and AMQP-over-WebSockets
      - Ports: 443
-     - Details: This port is used for the HTTP/REST API and for AMQP-over-WebSockets
+     - Details: This port is always required

 Remarks:
 - TLS 1.2 is used for outbound connection.
 Ciphersuite of TLS 1.2 connection is determined from available chiphers from Windows Operating system ADA Integration Runtime is installed.